-For sheep and goats, an additional supplementary certificate attesting to the scrapie and brucella status (uncastrated sheep only) is required.
+For sheep and goats, an additional supplementary export certificate attesting to the scrapie and brucella status (uncastrated sheep only) is required.

 Further advice and guidance in relation to exporting breeding & production cattle sheep and goats directly from their premises of origin can be found at:

 - Cattle: Export certification of breeding and production cattle to GB directly from their premises of origin